KSP-KOS/KOS/doc/source/structures/vessels/bounds.rst

 -------------------------------------------------------------------

-A bounding box is a rectangular box around an item that represents the smallest space that contains all verteces of the item yet is still shaped like a box.
+A bounding box is a rectangular box around an item that represents the smallest space that contains all vertices of the item yet is still shaped like a box.
 It is common in graphics and video games for the GPU and/or game engine to maintain information about the bounding boxes of items in the game.
 Knowing this information is part of what they